Online dating: The 10 biggest messaging sins

 Of all the responses we had, over 40% said that bad spelling and grammar were a real turn off.
 One user even said that badly spelled emails would get an ‘instant delete’ from them.

-Text speak also got a huge thumbs down from commenters.
-Picture the scene, you know you’ve got a communication from a match you like, you excitedly open the message only to be greeted with, ‘i thnk ur wkd, wd lv 2 meet u’ (Translation: I think you’re wicked, I would love to meet you.).
+Text speak also got a huge thumbs down from our users.
+Picture the scene; you know you’ve got a communication from a match you like, you excitedly open the message only to be greeted with, ‘i thnk ur wkd, wd lv 2 meet u’ (Translation: I think you’re wicked, I would love to meet you.).
 It’s not just that this seems lazy, but it also looks like you’re not serious about meeting someone – one of the main reasons people join eHarmony.

-Admittedly, this was one that mostly came from the female commenters – the tendency of some men to start their messages with something like ‘Hey sexy, looking hot in your photos’.
+Admittedly, this was one that mostly came from the female users – the tendency of some men to start their messages with something like ‘Hey sexy, looking hot in your photos’.
 The general feeling was that it’s fine to mention your match’s attractiveness, but don’t do it in an overly familiar way.
-Also, peppering messages with innuendo is a big no-no. Women on eHarmony are looking for a serious partner, not someone who sounds like he’s just stepped out of a Carry On film.
+Also, peppering messages with innuendo is a big no-no. The majority of women on eHarmony are looking for a serious partner, not someone who sounds like he’s just stepped out of a Carry On film.

-Length of reply was a surprisingly important factor.
+The length of replies was a surprisingly important factor.
 If your message resembles an essay, chances are your match won’t be bothered to read it.
 On the other hand, if you send a one line email, you’re pretty much saying ‘I couldn’t be bothered to put much effort into this’.
 Also, replying to an email with a much shorter or longer length response than your match’s is another turn off.

 Eventually, you’ll hopefully meet up with any match you really like, but only once you’ve got to know them a bit better.
-That’s why asking a match if they’d like to use an instant messaging service like MSN Messsenger, before you’ve barely exchanged an email, is very off putting.
-It also again makes you sound like you just don’t care or that you’re juggling so many matches you can’t be bothered to email them all individually.
+That’s why asking a match if they’d like to use an instant messaging service like WhatsApp, before you’ve barely started exchanging emails, is very off putting.
+It also makes you sound like you just don’t care or that you’re juggling so many matches that you can’t be bothered to email them all individually.